-The term of this Contract is intended to begin on approximately May 3, 2021 and end on June 30, 2022, unless otherwise terminated pursuant to the provisions contained in the General or Special Conditions.
-Should the federal funding be extended, a contract extension may be available upon mutual agreement between the STATE and the CONTRACTOR.
-The fees and other terms and conditions shall remain substantially the same as set forth in the Contract, unless otherwise authorized by the STATE.
+This shall be a multi-term contract.
+The term of this Contract is intended to begin on approximately June 3, 2022 and end on December 21, 2022, unless otherwise terminated pursuant to the provisions contained in the General or Special Conditions.
+HSEO has already submitted an extension request which is pending.
+Should the federal funding be extended, a contract extension may be available upon mutual agreement between the State and the CONTRACTOR.
+The fees and other terms and conditions shall remain substantially the same as set forth in the Contract, unless otherwise authorized by the State.